doombubbles/unlimited-5th-tiers/LATEST.md

-- Fixed for BTD6 v46
+- Added a new setting for allowing Unlimited Heroes (defaults to false)
-- Multiple XXXL Traps can now function properly at the same time
+- Added a new setting for always showing all heroes in the shop (defaults to false)
-- Added a toggleable setting for allowing non max sacrificed VTSGs to be created
+- When used with [Useful Utilities](https://github.com/doombubbles/useful-utilities#readme), copy pasting will now work for Paragons and Heroes